adriangershfeld/module-four-project/README.md

-# Module 4 Project - Coding Temple
+# Module 4 Project - Event Center Website - Coding Temple

 Open `index.html` in your browser to start.